ricedh/drafts/03-ner.md

 ### Application

-Going back to our original problem of counting the number of ads that referenced each state for each of our Arkansas, Mississippi, and Texas corpora, we can use the above technique to help compute that.
+Now that we had a list of locations for each ad, we could tackle our original problem of calculating for each state the number of ads in each corpus that referenced that state.

 The algorithm: